alexyuly/chil/README.md

 Use `never` to explicitly specify the empty type.
 ```

+(Also note, for future reference: `all of` is equivalent to `pipe` (see section 2.2.2), in that it connects a sequence of streams, however `all of` performs additional validation to ensure that all streams reference a )

 ##### 1.2.1.5 Empty type: `never`

-The type which includes no values, i.e. the empty set, is expressed as `never`.
+The type which includes no values, that is the empty set, is expressed as `never`.
 Type expressions which implicitly reduce to the empty set will result in an "empty type error" being thrown.
 The empty set must be expressed explicitly with `never`.

 ##### 1.2.1.6 Numbers